-Northern Ontario is like no other region in our province or our country.
-Since its creation in 1988, the Northern Ontario Heritage Fund Corporation (NOHFC) has done an exceptional job of promoting economic growth, creating jobs and strengthening communities in Northern Ontario.
+It's no secret that Northern Ontario is like no other region in our province.
+For over thirty-five years, the Northern Ontario Heritage Fund Corporation (NOHFC) has played an integral role in promoting economic growth, creating jobs and strengthening northern and Indigenous communities in Ontario's North.

-The NOHFC led economic recovery efforts facing northern businesses during the COVID-19 pandemic through the launch of the Northern Ontario Recovery Program (NORP).
-Since June 2018, the NOHFC has invested more than \$519 million in 4,496 projects in Northern Ontario, leveraging more than \$1.77 billion in investment and creating or sustaining over 7,000 jobs.
+The NOHFC promotes economic prosperity across Northern Ontario by providing financial assistance to projects-big and small, rural and urban-that stimulate growth, job creation and develop a skilled workforce.
+Since June 2018, NOHFC has invested more than \$685 million in 5,656 projects in Northern Ontario, leveraging more than \$2.3 billion in investment and creating or sustaining over 9,002 jobs.